c1270/models/official/nlp/docs/faq.md

 <!-- ## Scope of the document

-Scope of this document is to cover FAQs related to TensorFlow-Models-NLP. -->
+Scope of this document is to cover FAQs related to TensorFlow-pre-trained_Models-NLP. -->

 ## Introduction

-Goal of this document is to capture Frequently Asked Questions (FAQs) related to TensorFlow-Models-NLP (TF-NLP).
+Goal of this document is to capture Frequently Asked Questions (FAQs) related to TensorFlow-pre-trained_Models-NLP (TF-NLP).
 The source of these questions is limited to external resources (GitHub, StackOverflow,Google groups etc).

 ## FAQs of TF-NLP